-Bisection Points.
-The 4 models with the most support relative to the null are shown in Table 1 (Top).
-Bayes Factor Analyses determined that the data were best represented by a model that included the main effects of expression, (duration) range, cue, and the expressionrange interaction term.
-The Bayes factor (BF10) was 1.4410168 indicating decisive evidence in favour of this model when compared to the null model.
-Evidence favouring the top model was "moderate" when compared to the second model shown in Table 1.
-The second model included the additional expressioncue interaction term.
+BPs.
+The four models with the most support relative to the null are shown in Table 1 (top).
+Bayes factor analyses determined that the data were best represented by a model that included the main effects of expression, (duration) range, cue, and the expression × range interaction term.
+The Bayes factor (BF10) was $1.44 \times 10^{168}$ indicating decisive evidence in favour of this model when compared with the null model.
+Evidence favouring the top model was "moderate" when compared with the second model as shown in Table 1.
+The second model included the additional expression × cue interaction term.